christiandunkel/raytracer/documentation/documentation.md

 ## General remarks

 This raytracer completely works on one thread of the CPU, with no support for GPU and multi-threading.
-Therefore, the rendering rendering process for images, especially with a lot of objects, higher resolution and graphic settings, can range from a few seconds to a few minutes.
+Therefore, the rendering rendering process for images, especially with a lot of objects, higher resolution and graphic settings, can range from a few seconds to a few minutes. *Although this time can be considerably reduced, if you build the project as a release build instead of a debug build.*

 <br />
 <br />